The-AI-Alliance/pdf-parsing-for-science/README.md

-# README for Parsing PDFs for Advancing the Use of AI in Science
+# README for Parsing PDFs to Build AI Datasets for Science

 [Published Documentation](https://the-ai-alliance.github.io/pdf-parsing-for-science/)

-This repo contains the code and documentation for the AI Alliance: Parsing PDFs for Advancing the Use of AI in Science.
+This repo contains the code and documentation for the AI Alliance: Parsing PDFs to Build AI Datasets for Science.

 See the [repo README](https://the-ai-alliance.github.io/pdf-parsing-for-science/) for additional details about this project.